ThePeculiarPotato/alarmfsck/README.md

 - libbsd
 - libboost-iostreams

-The last of these has not been playing nice with pkg-config and the explicit location of the libboost_iostreams.so shared object and header files had to be used in the makefile.
-These locations might not be the same on your system, please check and modify accordingly.
-I might bundle the relevant files with the project later.
+The last of these has not been playing nice with pkg-config so the shared library object has been included and can be found in the bin/ directory.
+You still must have the headers installed.

 COMPILING AND RUNNING